Dev-iL/streamlit-ldap-authenticator/README.md

 - Active directory server path of your organization
 - Your organization domain
-- Avaliable attribute for your organization for person data in active directory.
-You can use [ADExplorer](https://learn.microsoft.com/en-us/sysinternals/downloads/adexplorer) to explore avaliable attribute for your organization.
+- Available attribute for your organization for person data in active directory.
+You can use [ADExplorer](https://learn.microsoft.com/en-us/sysinternals/downloads/adexplorer) to explore available attribute for your organization.

 If your organization email address is "@example.com", most likely your configuration will be as below